mrichardson23/garage-indicator/README.md

 	network_password = "Wi-Fi password here"
 	mqtt_server_address = "URL or IP address to MQTT broker here"

-You'll need to install umqtt.simple.
-Do so in the Thonny REPL like this:
+You'll need to install `umqtt.simple`.
+Do so in the REPL like this:

 	import network
 	import config